orbbec/OrbbecSDK/README.md

 ### 4.3 Use OrbbecSDK in your CMake project

-Put the OrbbecSDK directory in the subdirectory of your project, and load the OrbbecSDK in your CMakeLists.txt file like this:
+Put the Orbbec SDK directory in the subdirectory of your project, and load the Orbbec SDK in your CMakeLists.txt file like this:

 ```cmake
 cmake_minimum_required(VERSION 3.1.15)